ufosc/getting-started/introduction.md

 UFOSC is the Open Source Club at the University of Florida.
 We are a community of makers, who want to solve problems and improve our world using open source projects.

 We were founded in the Spring of 2016 as an official student organization at UF.
 The club is also a partnered Special Interest Group of the UF ACM chapter.
+In the summer of 2017 we helped start the [Mozilla Open Source Student Network](https://opensource.mozilla.community/), a collection of university open source clubs across the country who help students contribute to open source.

 ### What does the UFOSC do?